Kape Technologies just bought ExpressVPN for $936 million, a decision that both of the co-founders of the renowned VPN service were adamant about.

 However, this wasn’t always true.
 Before it started buying VPNs, Kape Technologies was better known under its previous name Crossrider.

 Crossrider was infamous for specializing in scareware and malware.

 At some point, Malwarebytes discovered that the company was hiding malware in various installation packages whose purpose was to hack internet browsers.

-But in 2017, Crossrider was renamed to Kape Technologies and changed its business goals on VPN services.
+But in 2017, Crossrider was renamed Kape Technologies and changed its business goals to VPN services.